FOREX-Yen holds on to big gains after BOJ's surprise policy tweak

 A dramatic year for global marketshttps://tmsnrt.rs/3FJyiRU

-(Reporting by Ankur Banerjee in Singapore and Harry Robertson in London; Editing by Lincoln Feast and Tomasz Janowski)
+(Reporting by Harry Robertson in London and Ankur Banerjee in Singapore; Editing by Lincoln Feast, Tomasz Janowski and Kirsten Donovan)

 ((harry.robertson@thomsonreuters.com; ankur.banerjee@thomsonreuters.com))